Self-Interacting Dark Matter with Mass Segregation: A Unified Explanation of Dwarf Cores and Small-Scale Lenses: C. Cluster density profiles and constraint

 The presence of mass segregation introduces a mechanism that enhances inner densities, counteracting core formation and thereby alleviating the constraint.
 In \texttt{SIDM2v}, for example, the inter-species interaction, represented by the magenta curve in Fig.~\ref{fig:xs} around $V_{\rm max} \approx 1600~\rm km/s$, exceeds $0.1~\rm cm^2/g$ and is significantly stronger than the intra-species interaction.
 This allows it to compete with the efficient core formation.

+Fig.~\ref{fig:3clusters}a presents the density profiles of host halos from cosmological simulations.
+As a result of the merging environment and its interplay with inter- and intra-species scattering, we observe intriguing twists in the density profiles of both \texttt{SIDM2v} and \texttt{SIDMx}, which complicates the assessment of cluster-scale constraints.

+To obtain a robust assessment, we perform isolated simulations for the cluster halo under \texttt{SIDM2v}, using the scale parameters of the \texttt{CDM} cluster halo as a reference.
+We consider two contrasting scenarios with and without baryons.
+The baryonic component, with a mass of $7.47\times 10^{11}~\rm M_{\odot}$, is modeled as a Hernquist profile with $r_{\rm H} = 34.1~\rm kpc$.
+These parameters align with the median stellar-to-halo mass relation and median size-mass relation~\cite{2013mnras.428.3121m,2019MNRAS.485..382C}.
+We use $5\times 10^6$ dark matter simulation particles in both cases to better resolve the inner halo regions.
+Baryons are treated as collisionless stars with particle masses equal to those of the dark matter.

-To demonstrate the interplay between inter- and intra-species interactions, and to show that cluster halos in \texttt{SIDM2v} remain consistent with the current $0.1~\rm cm^2/g$ constraint, we present the density profiles of host halos from cosmological simulations in the left panel of Fig.~\ref{fig:3clusters}.
-We also simulate an isolated cluster halo under \texttt{SIDM2v}, using the scale parameters from the \texttt{CDM} cluster halo as a reference.
-The resulting density profiles are denser than those of the one-component \texttt{SIDM01} model at both $t = 5$ and $14~\rm Gyr$.
-Since the observational constraint is based on the inner mass distribution, our results indicate that clusters in \texttt{SIDM2v} are less constrained than in \texttt{SIDM01}.
+Fig.~\ref{fig:3clusters}b shows the simulation results (solid) at $t = 5~\rm Gyr$, compared with the one-component density profiles (dashed) from the parametric models of Ref.~\cite{Yang:2024tba} with bayrons and Ref.~\cite{yang:2023jwn} without baryons.
+The resulting density profiles in \texttt{SIDM2v} are denser than those of the one-component \texttt{SIDM01} model ($\sigma/m = 0.1~\rm cm^2/g$), even in the presence of baryons.
+Since observational constraints depend on the inner mass distribution, our results imply that clusters in \texttt{SIDM2v} are less constrained than those in \texttt{SIDM01}.
+In both cases, baryons induce a small contraction that does not alter this conclusion.